defipy-devs/defipy-docs/docs/_build/html/_sources/overview.rst.txt

 .. image:: img/abstract_interface.png

-Description of these objects are as follows:
+Object descriptions are as follows:

 1. ``Join()``: Join token amounts amounts to pool
 2. ``Swap()``: Swap exact token x for token y, and vice versa
 3. ``SwapDeposit()``: Deposit exact x or y by coming to pool with just one token from trading pair to make a deposit.
 Works by calculating portion to swap, performs swap to aquire other token, and performs 50/50 deposit with other token and remaining portion